yelamanchili-murali/intro-to-intelligent-apps/README.md

-# Introduction to Building AI Apps
+# Introduction to Building AI Apps - 90 min version

 This repository introduces and helps organizations get started with building AI Apps and incorporating Large Language Models (LLMs) into them.